-Our Call for Proposals is now open!
-Proposals are due on November 1, 2017.
-Please forward far and wide!
+Our Call for Proposals is now closed!
+Proposals were due on November 1, 2017.

 The CUNY Games Network of the City University of New York is excited to announce The CUNY Games Conference 4.0: The Interactive Course to be held on January 22 and 23, 2018 at the Graduate Center and the Borough of Manhattan Community College in New York City.

 The CUNY Games Conference is a two-day event to promote and discuss game-based pedagogies in higher education.
 The first day of the conference focuses on interactive presentations, and the second day consists of low-key game design, playtesting, and game play.

 Game-based pedagogy incorporates some of the best aspects of collaborative, active, and inquiry-based learning.
 With the growing maturity of game-based learning in higher education, the focus has shifted from whether games are appropriate for higher education to how games can be best used to bring real pedagogical benefits and encourage student-centered education.
 The CUNY Games Network is dedicated to encouraging research, scholarship, and teaching in this developing field.
 We aim to bring together all stakeholders: faculty, researchers, graduate and undergraduate students, and game designers.
 Both CUNY and non-CUNY participation is welcome.

 The conference theme is composed of two broad goals:

 - To invent, explore, and learn to effectively use Game-Based Learning (GBL) to address higher educational goals.

 - To advance understanding of how to create rigorous interactive classroom learning activities, including methods, examples, and assessments, since well-developed learning activities share similar attributes to games.

 To meet these goals, proposals should aspire to address the following three areas: